 10 Facts You Didn't Know About Bryde's Whales

-3. They can grow up to 15 metres in length and weigh up to 40,000kg.
+3. They can grow up to 15 metres in length and weigh up to 40 tonnes.

 5. They have the nickname ‘the tropical whale‘ as they are not usually seen in cooler waters.
-In New Zealand, they are only regularly seen in the waters around the North Island with the majority of sightings in the Hauraki Gulf Marine Park.
+In New Zealand, they are only regularly seen in the waters around the North Island, with the majority of sightings in the Hauraki Gulf Marine Park.

-8. Population estimates conducted in Auckland suggest that the Bryde’s whales have a population of around 140 animals and so they have been given a 'Nationally Critical' status in New Zealand.
+8. Population estimates conducted in Auckland suggest the Bryde’s whales have a population of around 140 animals.
+For this reason they have Nationally Critical status in New Zealand.